isaacchammah/capstone/README.md

 ## Next steps

-To enhance the user experience of the simulator, you can implement the option for the user to select a custom time period instead of the default 10 years.
+To enhance the user experience of the simulator, I want to implement the option for the user to select a custom time period instead of the default 10 years.

-To further optimize the performance of the simulator, you can implement a backend to store information that has already been called in previous axios calls.
+To further optimize the performance of the simulator, I want to create a backend to store information that has already been called in previous axios calls.

-Also putting the data file in the backend
+Also putting the data file in the backend would be great.
 #### Contributors